piti118/tsub/README.markdown

 Tested on python 2.7 (anything beyond python 2.5 should work)

 #Install:
-If you want to use it as a standalone link/copy tsub.py to /usr/bin or anywhere in your PATH.
+If you want to use it as a standalone link/copy tsub to /usr/bin or anywhere in your PATH.
 If you want to use it as a module, then copy it to either your project or somewhere in your PYTHON_PATH.

 #Usage:
 There are two ways to use the script.
 Standalone or as a module in python code.

 ##Standalone
 Use as standalone.
 The second argument a file that contains list of commands.

-    tsub.py cmd
+    tsub cmd

 cmd file is as simple as